 - Consume your content and then share it with other relevant people in their own immediate network.

-Keep in mind that social media is free, but it’s still a powerful medium to grow your audience and build a real business — only if you use it the right way.
+Keep in mind that creating social media profiles is free, but it’s still a powerful medium to grow your audience and build a real business — only if you use it the right way.
 Every social media network caters to a different kind of audience and offers a unique experience in itself.
 Which means, as a business, you have a choice to decide how and where you want to build your social media presence.

 8 Tips in Building a Solid Social Media Presence